dart-lang/site-www/src/_guides/language/language-tour.md

 ### Why use generics?

-Because types are optional in Dart 1.x, you never *have* to use generics.
-You might *want* to, though, for the same reason you might want to use other types in your code: types (generic or not) let you document and annotate your code, making your intent clearer.

-{% include optional-types-2.0.html %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}
+Generics are often required for type safety, but they have other benefits than just allowing your code to run:

+* Properly specifying generic types results in better generated code.
+* You can use generics to reduce code duplication.

-For example, if you intend for a list to contain only strings, you can declare it as `List<String>` (read that as “list of string”).
+If you intend for a list to contain only strings, you can declare it as `List<String>` (read that as “list of string”).
 That way you, your fellow programmers, and your tools (such as your IDE and the Dart VM in checked mode) can detect that assigning a non-string to